godsofhell/terraform-azure-multiple-workspace-environment/README.md

 - Add `terraform.tfstate` and any files containing secrets to `.gitignore` if they are not already excluded from VCS.
 - Use least privilege for service principal used for automation.

-## How I verified

-This `README.md` was added to the repository root to document the repository layout, usage, and security recommendations.
-No Terraform changes were executed as part of this edit.

----

-If you'd like, I can:

-- Replace the hard-coded provider credentials with a `providers.auto.tfvars` example that reads from env vars.
-- Add a sample `backend` configuration for `azurerm` and helper scripts to bootstrap remote state and service principal creation.

-Update me which follow-up you prefer.